The Master Butchers Singing Club: Plot summary

 Soon after, Eva dies.
 Her death leads to the sobering of Roy, as she was one of the few people that was actually nice to him.
 Additionally, Delphine vows to raise Eva's four boys and to assist Fidelis.

 Meanwhile, Albert Hock, town sheriff, has been investigating the Chavers case.
-Beads from Clarisse's dress that were embedded in the floor over the cellar becomes the means by which Hock attempts to blackmail Clarisse into becoming involved with him.
+Beads from mortician Clarisse's dress that were embedded in the floor over the cellar becomes the means by which Hock attempts to blackmail Clarisse into becoming involved with him.
 She stabs the sheriff to death and flees to the Twin Cities.

 Tante and Cyprian both leave Argus.
 Tante returns to Germany with Erich and Emil.
 Cyprian returns to the life of the traveling performer.
 Both departures pave the way for a romance between Delphine and Fidelis, which eventually results in marriage.

 Roy Watzka dies, but not before revealing the truth behind the deaths of the Chavers family.
 They were left in the cellar as retribution towards Porky Chavers, the father, singing over Roy in Fidelis' singing club.
 Roy did not intend for them to die, but due to the after-effect of an alcohol-induced binge, he forgot they were in the basement.

 At the outbreak of World War II, Fidelis finds his family once again ravaged by war.
 His sons Franz and Markus both enlist in the United States Army, whereas his twin sons, Erich and Emil, enlist in the German military.
 Emil is quickly killed in the war, and his twin Erich is eventually captured by U.S. soldiers.
 He is transferred to a POW camp in the U.S. After Markus finds this out, he takes Fidelis there but Erich refuses to speak to either of them.
 Franz as well, on the American side, is gravely injured in an airplane accident, which eventually results in his death.

 On a post-war trip to Germany, at which Delphine and Fidelis attend an unveiling of a memorial to the bombing of Fidelis' home town, Fidelis falls ill.
 He dies on their return trip to Argus.

 The novel concludes with the revelation of Delphine's true heritage, as told by the town scrap collector, Step-and-a-Half.
 Delphine was the biological daughter of Mrs. Shimek (Mazarine's mother).
 She had been abandoned when she was born and found in an outhouse by Step-and-a-Half.
 Step-and-a-Half gave her to Roy to raise.